ttaubert/octoblog/source/_posts/2012-10-08-building-a-live-green-screen-with-getusermedia-and-mediastreams.markdown

 What happens here is actually quite simple: we draw the current video frame to our canvas and extract its image data.
-We then iterate over all pixels in the frame and check if we found a yellow pixel - if so its opacity byte is set to zero, which means fully transparent.
+We then iterate over all pixels in the frame and check if we found a green pixel - if so its opacity byte is set to zero, which means fully transparent.
 The manipulated image data is put back into the canvas and we're done for now until the next animation frame is ready.